Koadic virus removal guide

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-BlackNix, Ap0calypse, Xtreme are a few examples of other remote access trojans.
-Although their abilities/purposes can differ drastically, the end-goal is the same - to generate revenue to the cyber criminals using them.
-Therefore, they are considered to be highly dangerous and can cause grave problems.
-Due to this, immediate removal is paramount.
+BlackNix, Ap0calypse, Xtreme are some examples of other remote access Trojans.
+Although their capabilities/purposes can differ drastically, the end-goal is identical: to generate revenue to the cyber criminals using them.
+Therefore, they are classified as highly dangerous and can cause serious problems.
+Therefore, remove this rogue software immediately.

 How did Koadic infiltrate my computer?

-Suspicious and/or irrelevant emails should not be opened, especially ones received from unknown/suspect senders (addresses).
-Any attachments or links found in dubious mail - must not be opened, as they are a potential source of an infection.
-Additionally, it is recommended to use Microsoft Office versions released after 2010.
-The newer versions have "Protected View" mode that prevents malware download/installation to be initiated when the document is opened.
-It is recommended to only use official and verified download channels.
-It is just as important to activate and update products with tool/functions, provided by legitimate developers.
-To ensure device and user safety, it is strongly advised to have a reputable anti-virus/anti-spyware installed.
-Furthermore, this software is to be kept up-to-date, used to perform regular system scans and removal of detected threats/issues.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Do not open suspicious or irrelevant emails, especially those received from unknown/suspect senders (addresses).
+Any attachments or links found in dubious mail must not be opened, as they are a potential source of an infection.
+Use Microsoft Office versions released after 2010.
+The newer versions have "Protected View" mode, which prevents malware download/installation staring when the document is opened.
+Use official and verified download channels.
+Activate and update products with tool/functions provided by legitimate developers.
+To ensure device and user safety, you are strongly advised to have reputable anti-virus/anti-spyware installed.
+This software should be kept up to date and used to perform regular system scans and removal of detected threats/issues.
+If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

 Subject: Test result of medical analysis